dotnet/orleans/src/Documentation/tutorials_and_samples/tutorial_1_helloworld.md

 ## Writing a grain

+Grains are the key primitives of the Orleans programming model.
+Grains are the building blocks of an Orleans application, they are atomic units of isolation, distribution, and persistence.
+Grains are objects that represent application entities.
+Just like in the classic Object Oriented Programming, a grain encapsulates state of an entity and encodes its behavior in the code logic.
+Grains can hold references to each other and interact by invoking each other’s methods exposed via interfaces.

-Grains are the building blocks of an Orleans application, and you can read more about them in the [Core Concepts section of the Orleans documentation.](http://dotnet.github.io/orleans/Documentation/core_concepts/index.html)
+You can read more about them in the [Core Concepts section of the Orleans documentation.](http://dotnet.github.io/orleans/Documentation/core_concepts/index.html)

 This is the main body of code for the Hello World grain: